The story of VfB Stuttgart's revival from relegation strugglers to the UEFA Champions League

 Soon after, Die Magische Dreieck (the Magic Triangle) of Giovane Élber, Krassimir Balakov and Fredi Bobic lit up German football, and in 2006/07, another Meisterschale made its way to Swabia, this time thanks to the exploits of coach Armin Veh and star centre-forwards Cacau and Mario Gómez.

 Over the next few years, the decline was steady.
 Even though his successor Markus Babbel secured a top-four finish in 2008/09, Veh’s exit in 2008 was arguably the turning point.
-Babbel lasted just 18 months in the hot seat before Christian Gross, Bruno Labbadia and Huub Stevens all struggled to compete with Bayern Munich, Borussia Dortmund, Wolfsburg and Germany’s other leading outfits during the early 2010s.
+Babbel lasted just 18 months in the hot seat before Christian Gross, Bruno Labbadia and Huub Stevens all struggled to compete with Bayern, Borussia Dortmund, Wolfsburg and Germany’s other leading outfits during the early 2010s.

-Finally, after 12th, 15th and 14th-placed finishes in three consecutive campaigns, what had been on the horizon for a number of terms finally came to be as Stuttgart were relegated to Bundesliga 2 in 2015/16 under the tutelage of Jürgen Kramny.
+Finally, after 12th, 15th and 14th-placed finishes in three consecutive campaigns, what had been on the horizon for a number of terms finally came to be as Stuttgart were relegated to Bundesliga 2 in 2015/16 under the guise of Jürgen Kramny.
 Despite scoring 50 goals, they conceded a huge 75, the joint-third highest Bundesliga total of the 21st century.

-Their stint in the second tier didn’t last long, though, as they bounced straight back, finishing top of the league.
+VfB's stint in the second tier didn’t last long, though, as they bounced straight back, finishing top of the league.
 While they initially looked out of their depth back amongst the elite, Tayfun Korkut’s appointment steered them well clear of safety and into the heady heights of seventh place, with the season ending in a 4-1 victory over champions Bayern at the Allianz Arena.

 Nevertheless, that resurgence proved to be a false dawn.
 They were soon fighting for their Bundesliga lives once again, and were unable to stave off a relegation play-off spot at the end of the 2018/19 season.